 TRY ICE SURFING ON FROZEN LAKES

 How does walking on two frozen lakes sound?
 Or even better, iceboating on these lakes?
-If you want to experience what frozen lakes look and feel, you should plan a trip to spend a winter in Poland.
+If you want to experience what frozen lakes look and feel like, you should plan a trip to spend a winter in Poland.

 Head to Giżycko, a small town in northeastern Poland, which is considered the unofficial sailing capital.
 The town itself is sandwiched between Lake Mamry and Lake Niegocin in the region of Masuria that connects several other lakes.